Szymon423/Szymon423/README.md

 ### Hi there 👋
-- 🤖 I'a currently working on my InteliGarden Ecosystem.
+- 🤖 I'a currently working on my Garden Automation project.
+- 🌱 I’m currently learning C++, C# and a bit more...
 - 🔭 I’m currently developing my skills in hardware design.
-- 🌱 I’m currently learning C++, C# and a bit more...
 - :computer: I'm working as junior software engineer in IASE Wrocław.